traefik-workshops/traefik-hub-gitops/README.md

 3. [Flux CD](https://fluxcd.io/flux/cmd/) command-line tool installed.
 4. A Kubernetes cluster running.

 In this tutorial, you'll use [kind](https://kind.sigs.k8s.io).
-You may also use alternatives like [k3d](https://k3d.io/), cloud providers or others.
+You may also use alternatives like [k3d](https://k3d.io/), cloud providers, or others.

 kind requires some configuration to use an IngressController on localhost, see the following example: